thundercomb/ml-climate-news/README.md

 `https://serve-iris-predictions-dot-<my-project-id>.appspot.com/`

-This should tell you to first download the model.
+This will tell you to first download the model.

 `https://serve-iris-predictions-dot-<my-project-id>.appspot.com/download`